Jennifer Wilber is a life-long animal lover. She currently has two black cats and has had many dogs and small pets throughout her life.

 Parlor palms are a perfect house plant to coexist with your parlor panther (or any other fluffy pet!)
 This woody, shrub-like houseplant has numerous slender stems topped with palm-like leaves and is non-toxic to cats and dogs.
 It is found growing natively in the warm, dense, and humid rain forests of Mexico and Guatemala, but grows well as a houseplant in colder climates.
 Other names for this plant include “Neanthe palm” and “Neanthe Bella palm.”

-Orchids are an iconic flowering plant with large vivid blooms.
+Orchids are iconic flowering plants with large vivid blooms.
 There are thousands of different species of orchids, so it is hard to know for sure if every single one of them is completely non-toxic, but you’ll be glad to know that the most commonly available varieties of these popular flowers, including Phalaenopsis orchids, are safe to have around cats and dogs.

 Air plants, or tillandsia, are another very unique pet-friendly house plant.
 Unlike most houseplants you’ll encounter, air plants require no soil.
 Instead, these plants take in moisture from the air through specialized cells in their leaves.
 Air plants are epiphytes, which means that they are found in the wild growing on other plants.
 They use their roots to attach to trees high in the humid rain forest canopy.
 Because your home is likely much less humid than their native environment, they still need to be watered occasionally.
-Do this by dunking the plant in a bowl of water and let them sit for about an hour.
+Do this by dunking the plant in a bowl of water and letting it sit for about an hour.
 Shake off the excess water and let them dry sitting upside down until completely dry.

 True bamboo, Phyllostachys aurea, is non-toxic and safe to have around cats and dogs.
 Be careful, however, as there are plenty of bamboo look-a-likes and plants that have “bamboo” in their name that are, in fact, poisonous to cats and dogs.
 It is always important to make sure you know exactly what plant species you have, and whether or not it is safe to have near your pets.
 Dangerous “bamboo” plants to avoid include lucky bamboo (Dracaena spp) and heavenly bamboo (Nandina domestica).